 Anti-seizure or anti-epileptic medications are usually the first treatment step.
 Medication can decrease the intensity and frequency of seizures or eliminate them altogether.
 Your doctor will work with you to develop an appropriate medication plan.

 This high-fat, low-carbohydrate diet may reduce seizure activity.
 If your doctor recommends a ketogenic diet, you will work with a registered dietitian at MUSC Health who has special expertise in neurological disorders.
 A dietitian can help create a diet plan tailored for your specific tastes and needs.
-Find out more about keto-control diet therapies for epilepsy.

 Depending on the location of the seizure focus, your doctor may choose to surgically remove that section of your brain.
 If the seizure focus is in a section that controls vital functions such as language, speech, vision, hearing or motor skills, your doctor may look at additional treatment options.